 Royalty plan: There are two royalty options; the 35% royal plan and the 70% royalty plan.

-In other to be eligible for the 70% royalty plan, your works must not be a public domain, but if it is a public domain, you will only be eligible for a 35% royalty plan.
+In other to be eligible for the 70% royalty plan, your works must not be in a public domain, but if it is in a public domain, you will only be eligible for a 35% royalty plan.
 For more information, check the Amazon list price requirement.

 List Price: It is the price you set for your ebook.
 Check the Amazon list price page above.

 Paperback pricing has only one royalty option, which is 60%.
 However, if you opt for expanded distribution, you will be eligible for a 40% royalty plan, excluding printing costs.
-The printing cost is deducted from your royalties and vary depending on your book’s page count and whether your book’s interior is in black and white or full color.
+The printing cost is deducted from your royalties and varies depending on your book’s page count and whether your book’s interior is in black and white or full color.

 Expanded Distribution: It allows you to reach more readers by distributing your paperback through a bookstore, online retailers, libraries, and academic institutions.